-Note: The cut away from section (5) in the cap allows access to the seal.
+Note: The cut away from section (5) in the top cap allows access to the seal.

+- (A) Alignment position - (B) Alignment position

-- 4. Remove the old seal (4) and install a new seal. - 5.
-Install a new filter element into the breather body (3) and orient the filter element so that position (A) is aligned.
-Refer to illustration 79.
-Align position (A) on the filter element to position (B) on the cap.
+5. Install a new filter element into the breather body (3).
+Ensure the correct position of the element, refer to illustration 95.
+Align position (A) on the top cap to position (B) on the filter element.